Gunpei Yokoi: Career

-Lateral Thinking with Withered Technology
+Design philosophy

 Yokoi said "The Nintendo way of adapting technology is not to look for the state of the art but to utilize mature technology that can be mass-produced cheaply."
 He articulated his philosophy of "Lateral Thinking with Withered Technology" (枯れた技術の水平思考, Kareta Gijutsu no Suihei Shikō) (also translated as "Lateral Thinking with Seasoned Technology"), in the book Yokoi Gunpei Game House.
-"Withered technology" in this context refers to a mature technology which is cheap and well understood.
-"Lateral thinking" refers to finding radical new ways of using such technology.
+"Withered technology" in this context refers to mature technologies which are well understood and tend to be more affordable and reliable.
+"Lateral thinking" refers to finding innovative ways of using such technology.
 Yokoi held that toys and games do not necessarily require cutting-edge technology; novel and fun gameplay are more important.
 In the interview, he suggested that expensive cutting-edge technology can get in the way of developing a new product.

-Game & Watch was developed based on this philosophy.
+The Game & Watch was developed based on this philosophy.
 At the time of its development, Sharp and Casio were fiercely competing in the digital calculator market.
 For this reason, there was a glut of liquid crystal displays and semiconductors.
 The "lateral thinking" was to find an original and fun use for this cheap and abundant technology.
 The NES and Game Boy were developed under a similar philosophy.
-In the handheld market, Yokoi's refusal to adopt a color display for the Game Boy in favor of long battery life is cited as the main reason it prevailed against Sega's Game Gear and Atari's Lynx.
+In the handheld market, Yokoi's refusal to equip the Game Boy with a color LCD display (at the time, cutting-edge technology) gave the device a much longer battery life and is often cited as a primary reason it prevailed against Sega's Game Gear and Atari's Lynx.

-Satoru Iwata, CEO of Nintendo from 2002 until his death in 2015, claimed that this philosophy is still part of Nintendo as it has been passed on to the disciples of Yokoi, such as Miyamoto, and it continues to show itself in Nintendo's then current use of technology with the Nintendo DS handheld system and the highly successful home gaming console, the Wii.
-The Wii's internal technology is similar to the previous game system's, the GameCube's, and is not as advanced in terms of computational capability and multimedia versatility compared to the competing Xbox 360 and PlayStation 3 consoles.
-Instead, the system offered something completely different by introducing motion-based controls to the console market in an attempt to change the ways video games are played, and consequently, to widen the audience for video games in general – which it successfully did.
-This strategy demonstrated Nintendo's belief that graphical advancement isn't the only way to make progress in gaming technology; indeed, after the Wii's overwhelming initial success, Sony and Microsoft released their own motion control peripherals.
+Satoru Iwata, CEO of Nintendo from 2002 until his death in 2015, claimed that this philosophy has been passed on to the disciples of Yokoi, such as Miyamoto, and it continues to be echoed in later Nintendo products like the highly successful Wii.
+The Wii's internal technology was similar to that of Nintendo's previous home console, the GameCube, and was not as advanced in terms of computational capability and multimedia versatility compared to its competitors: the Xbox 360 and PlayStation 3.
+Instead, the system offered something completely different by introducing motion-based controls to the console market in an attempt to change the ways video games are played, and consequently, to widen the audience for video games in general.
+This strategy demonstrated Nintendo's belief that graphical advancement isn't the only way to make progress in gaming technology; indeed, after the Wii's overwhelming success, Sony and Microsoft released their own motion control peripherals.
 Nintendo's emphasis on peripherals for the Wii has also been pointed to as an example of Yokoi's "lateral thinking" at work.